repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     Inspect intermediate certificate authority

-The CRL and OCSP urls are automatically assigned to the same as the root certificate, and in case of the CRL url, it refers to the name of your intermediate authority.
+The CRL and OCSP urls are automatically assigned to the values provided for generating the root certificate.

 .. figure:: ../images/generate-ca-certificates/11-inspect-intermediate-certificate-crl-ocsp.png
     :width: 1000px